 - Even if the project is hard, try and enjoy the experience and remember the good you are doing

 As well as helping others it may also help you get valuable experience.
-For example I met someone at the dog sanctuary who wants to work for the UK’s RSPCA, which is an animal protection charity.
-By volunteering she now has some great experience for her CV.
+For example, I met someone at the dog sanctuary who wants to work for the UK’s RSPCA, which is an animal protection charity.
+By volunteering, she now has some great experience for her CV.
+You may also be interested in reading our charity suggestions that help global causes around the world.